CellProfiler/tutorials/QualityControl/BBBC022_QualityControlExercise.rst

    CellProfiler Analyst.

 6) **Add quality control steps to your analysis pipeline(~15 minutes)**

+If you have time, you can add the list of rules you identified in your machine learning classifier to the CellProfiler pipeline that corresponds to this data set.
+This can be valuable to do in processing your own large datasets, especially if time or computational power is at a premium.

 -  Reopen CellProfiler, then open the BBBC022_Analysis pipeline (provided or from an earlier tutorial).